 - Post-Traumatic arthritis – This type of arthritis occurs as a result of a fracture or other injury to the elbow.

 Arthritis in the elbow can be caused by natural wear and tear over time, prior elbow injury, or by a defect in the immune system.
-Those who suffer from rheumatoid arthritis have immune systems that mistakenly attack healthy cells, which causes joint erosion and damage to the elbow joint.
-Many believe elbow arthritis is caused by a hereditary factor, which is sometimes triggered by environmental factors, including smoking.
+Those who suffer from rheumatoid arthritis have immune systems that mistakenly attack healthy cells, which causes joint erosion and damage to the joint.
+Many believe this condition is caused by a hereditary factor, which is sometimes triggered by environmental factors, including smoking.

 If you are suffering from elbow pain and other signs of elbow arthritis, it is important to visit a specialist who can help you manage your condition and arthritis pain.
-Visit MedStar Orthopaedic Institute for a comprehensive evaluation if you notice any of these symptoms of elbow arthritis:
+Visit MedStar Orthopaedic Institute for a comprehensive evaluation if you notice any of these symptoms:

 - Elbow pain